What are speech

-The Denver articulation screening examination is the most commonly used testing system to diagnose speech disorders.
+The Denver articulation screening examination (DASE) is a commonly used testing system to diagnose articulation disorders.
 This test evaluates the clarity in pronunciation in children between the ages of 2 and 7.
 This five-minute test uses various exercises to assess the child’s speech.

-This test determines a child’s language development.
+This test, created by neurodevelopmental pediatrician James Coplan, determines a child’s language development.
 This test can quickly identify delayed speech or language disorders.

 Mild speech disorders may not require any treatment.
 Some speech disorders may simply go away.
 Others can improve with speech therapy.

 Treatment varies and depends on the type of disorder.
 In speech therapy, a professional therapist will guide you through exercises that work to strengthen the muscles in your face and throat.
 You’ll learn to control your breathing while speaking.
 Muscle-strengthening exercises and controlled breathing help improve the way your words sound.
 You’ll also learn ways to practice smoother, more fluent speech.

 Some people with speech disorders experience nervousness, embarrassment, or depression.
 Talk therapy may be helpful in these situations.
 A therapist will discuss ways to cope with the condition and ways to improve the outlook of your condition.
 If your depression is severe, antidepressant medications can help.

 Untreated speech disorders may cause a person to experience a great deal of anxiety.
 Over time, this anxiety can trigger anxiety disorders or a phobia of speaking in public.
 Early treatment for anxiety can help prevent the development of anxiety disorders or phobias.
 Treatment options include talk therapy and antianxiety medications.

 is the long-term outlook?

 The outlook improves for people who seek early treatment.
 Early treatment helps prevent a speech disorder from worsening.
 The outlook for those with permanent disabilities depends upon the severity of the disability.